release-engineering/retasc/README.md

 ## Validator

-The ReTaSC project includes a validator to ensure that rule files are correctly formatted and adhere to the expected schema (`validator/schemas/rules_schema.yaml`).
+The ReTaSC project includes a validator to ensure that rule files are correctly formatted and adhere to the expected schema `validator/schemas/rules_schema.yaml`.

 ### Validating a Rule File

-To validate a rule file, you can use the `validate_rules.py` script.
-This script checks the rule file against the defined schema and reports any validation errors.
+To validate a rule file, if retasc is installed you can use the argument `--validate-rule` to validate a new file.
+Alternatively, you can use the python commands to execute the `validate_rules.py` script.
+This checks the rule file against the defined schema and reports any validation errors.

 #### Usage